-I save up the leg bones from two to three Whitetail deer to ensure a rich flavor and large quantity of Broth to freeze and use for later preparations.
-In this case, I will be using three Whitetails worth of bones and my ingredients below will mirror that.
+I save up the leg bones from two to three whitetails to ensure a rich flavor and a large quantity of broth to freeze and use for later preparations.
+In this case, I will be using three whitetails’ worth of bones and my ingredients below will mirror that.
 For smaller amounts of bones, reduce the amount of ingredients below respectively.

 - 12 venison leg bones

 - 2-3 sprigs each fresh herbs I use parsley, basil, rosemary, marjoram, thyme, and bay leaves

 - 4 stalks celery